-In a small bowl, cream the yeast with a little of the sugar and warm water/milk mixture.
-When creamed, add the sugar and remaining liquid and stir to combine.
+Cream the yeast with a little of the sugar and warm milk in a small bowl.
+When creamed, add the remaining sugar and milk and stir to combine.
 Leave for 10 – 15 minutes to prove.

 Sift together the dry ingredients into a large mixing bowl.
 Rub through the butter using the tips of your fingertips until finely distributed.
 Make a well in the centre of the flour.

 Pour the yeast mixture into the well in the flour mixture.
-Add the egg and the dried fruit.
+Add the egg and citrus zests and dried fruit.
 Stir vigorously with a wooden spoon until mixture is well combined.

 Turn out onto a floured board or marble slab.
-If the dough is sticky, knead in some more flour.
+If the dough is sticky, knead in some more flour - or if too dry, add a little more warm milk.
 Knead for ten minutes or until smooth and satiny.
 Place in a lightly oiled bowl and brush a little oil over the top of the dough.
 Cover with plastic wrap and a tea-towel and leave to prove (rise) in a warm place for 1 ½ hours or until doubled in bulk (time will depend on how warm it is).

 Preheat oven to 200degC (180deg Fan Forced).